-Beneficiary income is, by definition (section HC 6 Income Tax Act 2007), an amount which has vested absolutely to the beneficiary within the income year, or by the later of either:
+Beneficiary income is, by definition (section HC 6 Income Tax Act 2007), an amount which has vested absolutely in the beneficiary within the income year, or an amount paid to the beneficiary by the later of either:

 - a date within six months of the end of the income year

 - the earlier of either:

 - the date on which the Trust files its tax return

 - the due date of the Trust’s tax return.

 If beneficiary income had not vested absolutely in the beneficiary in the 2019 income year, to be beneficiary income for the 2019 income year, it would need to have been paid to the beneficiary by the earlier of the date the trust files its tax return or the due date to file that return.
 If a trust had a tax agent (and therefore an extension of time to file the return) the trust may have had up to 31 March 2020 to make the payment.
 However, trustees may have missed the 31 March cut-off to make payments to beneficiaries because of COVID-19.